India's Modi to unveil $1.35 trillion infrastructure plan

 India’s Modi to unveil $1.35 trillion infrastructure planNew

 NEW DELHI (AP) — India’s prime minister says his government will soon launch a $1.35 trillion national infrastructure plan that will boost the country’s economy.
-Prime Minister Narendra Modi says the infrastructure plan will create job opportunities for millions of Indian youth.
-He announced the program on Sunday during his speech at Independence Day celebrations in New Delhi.
-India’s economy has been pummeled by the coronavirus pandemic and economists fear there will be no rebound similar to the ones seen in the U.S. and other major economies.
+Narendra Modi says the infrastructure plan will create job opportunities for millions of Indian youth.
+He announced the program during a speech Sunday at Independence Day celebrations in New Delhi.
 India is marking its 74th anniversary of independence from British rule.
+India’s economy has been pummeled by the coronavirus pandemic.
+Economists fear there will be no rebound similar to the ones seen in the U.S. and other major economies.
+Modi also said India was committed to meeting its targets for the reduction of its carbon footprint.